-Within the European jazz scene, the Cologne musician is known as a virtuoso and outstanding improviser.
-Downbeat magazine describes him as a “highly versatile player that can fit easily into mainstream and avant-garde contexts with impressive élan.”
+Within the European jazz scene, this Cologne musician is known as an outstanding, virtuoso improviser.
+Downbeat magazine described him as a “highly versatile player that can fit easily into mainstream and avant garde contexts with impressive élan.”
 Hans Jürgen Linke adds: “Landfermann is probably not only the busiest jazz bassist in Germany at the moment, but also the one with the broadest stylistic horizon.”

-Landfermann is bandleader in several of his own ensembles and co-initiator of the Cologne musician collective KLAENG, which organises jazz festivals and workshops.
-Since 2014 Landfermann is co-owner of the label Klaeng Records, where his own albums “Topaz”, “Tiefgan”’ and “Kehdata” (with Elisabeth Coudoux) were released.
+Landfermann is bandleader in several of his own ensembles, and a co-initiator of the Cologne musician collective KLAENG, which organises jazz festivals and workshops.
+Since 2014 Landfermann is co-owner of the label Klaeng Records, where his own albums Topaz, Tiefgan and Kehdata (with Elisabeth Coudoux) were released.

-Since 2011, Robert Landfermann taught jazz double bass and ensemble music at the Folkwang University of the Arts in Essen and will take up a professorship at the Musikhochschule Mannheim in autumn 2019.
+From 2011, Landfermann taught jazz double bass and ensemble music at the Folkwang University of the Arts in Essen, and took up a professorship at the Musikhochschule Mannheim in the autumn of 2019.